clux/facemaulers/planar/argentil-peak.md

 ## Collosseum of Laceration
 > While the average minotaur lives as much as it takes to meet an adventurer, how long does an adventurer who can slay a virtually unending amount of minotaurs?
 Ask Celeste.
 One of my greatest champions.

-1 Ceric  **Deathpact Angel** Celeste (Brute/Artillery: Holy Aura - blind attacked when CON save failures, EarthQuake (if not attacked)) Drop / Raise dead.
+1 Ceric  **Deathpact Angel** Celeste (Brute/Artillery: Holy Aura - blind attacked when CON save failures, Fire Storm (if not attacked)) Drop / Raise dead.
 DC19.
-Geas (instruct one to stand in a corner).
+Heal.
+70HP.

 https://forgottenrealms.fandom.com/wiki/Celeste